jaiswal-prashant/maersk_coding_challenge/Q2_scenario/terraform_template/README.md

-# Three tier app resource provisioning
+# Terraform teamplate to create various resources in Azure
-This directory contains terraform code to provision infrastructure resources for three tier application (web,app,db).
-You need terraform version atleast 0.12.31
+This directory contains terraform code to provision infrastructure resources for the company.
+This includes vnet, 2 subnet, nsg (to open port on 80,443 ), storage account & windows VM.
+You need terraform version atleast 0.13

 **Steps**